 - The children have designed and prepared for an art exhibition called Safe Together.
-Whilst this has been postponed, the preparatory work has included the children making art and writing speeches which they intend to present and - deliver at the event (once implemented); - Children have been provided with an activity during a time when activities may not have been available to them (i.e. weekend); - The children have produced art demonstrating their stories that will be shared in the art exhibition and also developed into a self-help booklet for other children.
+Whilst this has been postponed, the preparatory work has included the children making art and writing speeches which they intend to present and deliver at the event (once implemented); - Children have been provided with an activity during a time when activities may not have been available to them (i.e. weekend); - The children have produced art demonstrating their stories that will be shared in the art exhibition and also developed into a self-help booklet for other children.

-"After our trip we all went out for dinner together which was really lovely.
-Spending time together is an important part of our project.
-We feel safe together" Children's speech during delivery of the sessions and speeches produced by the children for the art exhibition, and written feedback from three children highlight some key impacts for them.
+The intervention deliverers reported that children provided positive feedback about the intervention during delivery of the sessions and speeches produced by the children for the art exhibition, and written feedback from three children highlight some key impacts for them.
 This included: feeling safe during sessions; group bonding; opportunities to share experiences in a safe space, free of judgement; learning a new skill; the use of art to help them express themselves, deal with difficult emotions more effectively and increasing their safety (e.g. through reducing their physical acts of frustration); and, helping them think more positively, through enabling them to focus on happy memories and their future aspirations.
 Intervention delivers identified a number of broader outcomes including: